Intensive Therapy - Getting Started

 How Do We Get Started?

-If this model is feasible for you, please reply here.
+If this model is feasible for you, please contact me to arrange for the survey.
 If you and your partner meet criteria, Suzanne will offer scheduling options for you.
 They are 6.5 to 8 clinical hours, with specific times TBD (typically 9am-6pm, but this timing is somewhat flexible).

 In addition to completing the assessments, I encourage you also to watch Making Relationships Work, a film on Dr. John Gottman’s relationship research.
 You may rent the streaming version here: https://vimeo.com/ondemand/mrw.
 Essentially the same material is available now on Youtube in four videos, too.
 Those links are attached below.